btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 We will be going through the setup we used at Bitcoin Atlantis, Bitcoin Hong Kong and other conferences for a great user experience for attendees and merchants.

-For Point of Sale (PoS) device we use the [Bitcoinize](https://bitcoinize.com/) devices with receipt printer (but you can use any other Android based PoS device).
+For Point of Sale (PoS) devices we use the [Bitcoinize](https://bitcoinize.com/) devices with receipt printer (but you can use any other Android-based PoS device).

 The Lightning Network part will be done by [Blink.sv](https://blink.sv) with the Blink plugin (but you can swap it for any other LN service like Alby, Breez, use our internal LN node or connect to your own LN node).

-To allow an even smoother UX for attendees without internet connection or no prior Bitcoin knowledge we show how to setup and issue Bolt Cards and allow users to top-up.
+To allow an even smoother UX for attendees without an internet connection or no prior Bitcoin knowledge we show how to set up and issue Bolt Cards and allow users to top-up.

 ##  Initial setup
 - Setup BTCPay Server v1.13.2 or later on a VPS (with public IP)